pcrumm/ucla-cs174/README.md

 ### Implemented Features
 #### Simple Display of GLUT-based window
 Allows quitting through press of "Q" or "q".
+A simple gasket is drawn.

+### Extra Credit
+#### Application Variables for Color Setting
+Changing the redDraw, blueDraw, or greenDraw global variables will change the displayed colors.

+#### Key-Press to Change Colors
+Press the following keys for different colors: r - red g - green b - blue